Flight-Lab/View-Assist/View Assist Community Extras/VAX Device Functions/readme.md

 * voice commands for Music Player volume
 * voice commands for TTS Player volume
 * Default volume voice commands target adb_device (if it exists).
 This controls the devices volume the same way the hardware buttons do.

+recommend using media players that have volume control independent from the device volume
+Examples:
+* Snapcast
+* Air Receiver airtunes audio

+To-Do:
+[ ] make formal opt-in switches in the inputs page
+[ ] type real readme